Mole on a Mountain: Action/Adventure Short Story by cam

 “Hold on!”
 Tito strained at the controls.
 The side of the mountain took up their whole field of vision.
 The belly of the plane glanced off the rocky peak.
-Boulders bounced and rolled down the snow covered slopes to the trees beyond.
+Boulders bounced and rolled down the snow-covered slopes to the trees beyond.

 “They call you El Mejor for this?”
 Marco shouted.
 “Get us out of here.”

 “Boss, I think I cannot do that.”
 Tito looked up at a steep angle.
 Marco and Tony followed his gaze.
-A stone wall, higher then the one they had just barely cleared, towered above them.
+A stone wall, higher than the one they had just barely cleared, towered above them.
 A mountain lake, deep in a bowl and half covered with ice was all that lay between them and the sheer side of the peak.

 “I set her down here, Boss.”

 “Where?
 I don't see...”

 “On the ice.”
 And Tito pushed the controls forward.

 Tony didn’t waste a second.
 The next time Marco looked back was when one of the side doors popped open.
 Tony was out before Marco’s five-seven came up.

 Tony struggled with the parachute pack while the frozen lake came at him like a locomotive.
 He tightened the straps, pulled the ripcord and the canopy filled with air.
 The Cessna smashed into the side of the peak and the sound reverberated around the stone amphitheater.